Structured outputs with small local models

 }

-The model mixes the unit info with the street name for invoice 2
+Check how the model mixes the unit info with the street name for invoice 2

-Improvement 3: Make the model think
+Improvement 3: Make the model “think”

 The best language models today have reasoning ability.
-This means they can think before they provide their final answer, and their thinking usually lies between <thinking></thinking> which are special tokens.
+This means they can think before they provide their final answer, and their thinking usually lies between <thinking>...</thinking> which are special tokens.

 For models with native thinking, constrained decoding prevents these tokens to be picked as they are not part of the grammar.
-However we can trick the model into thinking about its generation, even without thinking ability, by adding a special field to our schemas with little constraints, that the model will use as a scratchpad.
+However we can trick the model into thinking about its generation, even without thinking ability, by adding a special field to our schemas that the model will use as a scratchpad.

-Pydantic model with thinking field
+Check Pydantic model with thinking field

 class Address(BaseModel):